 Investment decisions of the board are subject to Section 67, Article XVI of the Texas Constitution, and to the applicable statutory provisions of the Texas Trust Code that provide for a "prudent person" standard of care.
-Investment authorization is restricted by the investment policy adopted by the board that emphasizes the importance of a long-term investment philosophy with minimization of risk while targeting a long-term investment return of 8%.
-The board has determined that a diversified portfolio will offer the best opportunity to produce the desired 8% investment return.
+Investment authorization is restricted by the investment policy adopted by the board that emphasizes the importance of a long-term investment philosophy with minimization of risk while targeting an attractive risk adjusted return.
+The board has determined that a diversified portfolio will offer the best opportunity to produce the desired risk adjusted return.
 Accordingly, the TCDRS investment portfolio includes investments in the following asset classes: